matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 :Description:
   The user is identified by a phone number.

-A client can identify a user using a phone number bound to the user's account.
-FIXME: how was the phone number bound?
-Also with |/account/3pid|_?
+A client can identify a user using a phone number associated with the user's account, where the phone number was previously associated using the
+|/account/3pid|_ API.
+The phone number can be passed in as entered by the
+user; the homeserver will be responsible for canonicalising it.
+If the client wishes to canonicalise the phone number, then it can use the ``m.id.thirdparty`` identifier type with a ``medium`` of ``msisdn`` instead.

 .. code:: json

   "identifier": {
-    "type": "m.id.thirdparty",
+    "type": "m.id.phone",
-    "country": "<The country that the phone number is from>", "phone": "<The phone number as a MSISDN (Mobile Station International Subscriber Directory Number)>" }
+    "country": "<The country that the phone number is from>", "phone": "<The phone number>"
+  }

 Login